 Table 5.1 lists the IT security functional components.
-Following the table, each requirement is listed with assignments, selections and refinements (if any) indicated in bold type.
+Following the table, each requirement is listed with assignments, and refinements (if any) indicated in bold type, and selections indicated in italic font.

 5.1.1.1 TOE Security Function Policies